fabriceHategekimana/outil/README.md

 pip install ply
 ```

-you can install additional package the same way if needed.
+You can install additional package the same way if needed.

 # Getting started
 The files have just the extention ".fa" but you can also open txt files if it contains the right code.